Shawlands: History

 Shawlands grew rapidly during the 19th Century as Glasgow boomed during its time as the commercial powerhouse of the British Empire.
 Over time, the number of inhabitants in this largely artisanal and industrial area doubled due to the formation of significant local businesses, such as the Camphill Bakery, which opened in 1847.
-Following their rapid development the villages of Shawlands (1819) and Cathcart (1912), which included the Crossmyloof parts of today’s Shawlands Cross Conservation Area, were absorbed into Glasgow during the city’s southward extension.
+Following their rapid development, the villages of Shawlands (1819) and Cathcart (1912), which included the Crossmyloof parts of today's Shawlands Cross Conservation Area, were absorbed into Glasgow during the city’s southward extension, having previously been within the Eastwood parish in Renfrewshire.

-With improving transport infrastructure and the expansion of Glasgow City southwards in this period, Shawlands developed into an immensely vital commercial town centre for the South Side of Glasgow.
+With improving transport infrastructure and the expansion of Glasgow southwards in this period, Shawlands developed into an important commercial centre for that sector of the city.
 Neighbouring districts include the areas of Giffnock, Auldhouse, Crossmyloof, Strathbungo, Langside, Newlands, and Pollokshaws, with Shawlands itself overlapping two Council wards (Pollokshields and Langside) and two Scottish Parliament constituencies (Glasgow Cathcart and Glasgow Southside).

-Cultural Heritage
+Cultural heritage

 Within walking distance of Shawlands is Queens Park, acquired in 1857 and designed by the world-renowned Sir Joseph Paxton, also responsible for noted public parks in London, Liverpool, Birkenhead and the grounds of the Spa Buildings at Scarborough.
 The park was dedicated to the memory of Mary, Queen of Scots and not Queen Victoria, a common misconception given the proximity to Victoria Road.
 The park is steeped in history and was the site of the 16th century Battle of Langside.

 The park also has allotments, a botanical glass house, public tennis courts, a public golf course, children's play areas, a boating pond and views of Glasgow.
 The refurbished amphitheatre holds open-air performances of Shakespeare and children's plays during summer.
 The park holds the annual Southside Festival, and the Wee Chill Music Festival.

+The Langside Halls, a Category A listed building, stands on the corner of Queens Park, opposite the Corona Bar.
+The building was originally built for the National Bank of Scotland in Queen Street, and was resituated in 1901-3, to meet an evident need for a public hall on the southside.
+For many years, a drinking fountain constructed by the Saracen Foundry stood in front of the Halls, but was relocated to Glasgow Green.

 On the other side of Shawlands is Pollok Country Park, one of Glasgow's most celebrated green spaces and home to Pollok House and the Burrell Collection.
 The park is Glasgow's largest park and the only Country Park within Glasgow.
 Its extensive woodlands and gardens provide a quiet sanctuary for both visitors and wildlife.
 The park is rich in rural history formerly being part of the Old Pollok Estate and ancestral home to the Maxwell Family.
 Pollok Country Park has been successful in achieving a Green Flag Award in 2016.
 This has been retained every year since 2012.
 The Green Flag Award is the benchmark national standard for quality parks and green spaces.